lordmilko/PrtgAPI/README.md

 # PrtgAPI
-PrtgAPI is a C# library that abstracts away the complexity of interfacing with the [PRTG HTTP API](https://prtg.paessler.com/api.htm?tabid=2).
+PrtgAPI is a C#/PowerShell library that abstracts away the complexity of interfacing with the [PRTG HTTP API](https://prtg.paessler.com/api.htm?tabid=2).

 PrtgAPI implements a collection of methods and enumerations that help create and execute the varying HTTP GET requests required to interface with PRTG.
 Upon executing a request, PrtgAPI will deserialize the result into an object (Sensor, Device, Probe, etc) that the programmer can further interface with.